 Natural gas is the way to go for most.
 The question then comes down to which model would best serve my household?
 There are several options to consider.

 The first thing to do is to choose the size that will best fit your needs.
 Water heaters are sold on the basis of how many gallons they can hold.
 The best way to determine the size of the equipment you need is the water heater’s "first-hour rating" or “recovery rate".
 This is the maximum amount of hot water that can be heated and supplied in one hour, starting with a cold tank.
 First-hour ratings for natural gas storage water heaters range from 41 to over 131.

-The natural gas burner produces some combustion which includes water vapor and carbon dioxide.
-The burners are vented out through chimney or vent pipes and the burner is lit by standing pilot light.
-Storage tank heaters are free-standing and their wide variety of venting configurations gives homeowners many choices for location and installation.
+The natural gas burner produces some combustion, which includes water vapor and carbon dioxide.
+The burners are vented out through chimney or vent pipes, and the burner is lit by standing pilot light.
+Storage tank heaters are free-standing, and their wide variety of venting configurations gives homeowners many choices for location and installation.

 Propane-fueled tank water heaters work the same offers many of the same benefits as natural gas.
-When picking out a propane unit for your home, there are a few important things to consider before you make your purchase:
+When picking out a propane unit for your home, there are a few essential things to consider before you make your purchase:

 Electric heaters use large coils that extend horizontally into the tank and heat the water.
 The coils in the water heaters are very similar to the ones in an electric oven.
 There are either one or two coils in the tank.
 If there is one coil in the tank then it heats the whole tank up at once.
-If there are two coils in one tank then it has the quick or fast recovery option available.
+If there are two coils in one tank, then it has the quick or fast recovery option available.

 We are the plumbing leaders online.
 If you have any trouble finding the best water heater for your home, then contact one of our friendly professional agents.
 Our staff is knowledgeable and ready and willing to offer you help with your purchase.
-With great prices and excellent service it’s no wonder we are the top consumer choice.
+With great prices and excellent service, it’s no wonder we are the top consumer choice.
 We also carry a huge selection of water heater parts, as well as accessories.